Total 322 Questions

 C. A profitable way to aggregate data

-❌ Incorrect.
-Non-centralized data is the opposite of profitable aggregation—it leads to inefficiencies and higher costs.
+Incorrect.
+Non-centralized data does the opposite of aggregation—it prevents efficient aggregation, leading to slower processes and poor customer experiences.